farisachugthai/dynamic_ipython/docs/_sources/ipython_keybindings.rst.txt

 Continue on in this fashion for as long as you need IPython barely comes with any keybindings.
-I'm gonna drop 1 that I thought was interesting though.
+I'm going to drop 1 that I thought was interesting though.
 *Also because i didn't know or remember these were keybindings.*